-Stick systems are installed on site, component by component.
+Stick systems are installed on-site, component by component.
 The vertical mullions and horizontal transoms are installed on MS or aluminium brackets which are anchored to the columns/slabs.
-Here, cut to size glass is fixed on the grid work with pressure plates (the glass is held mechanically).
-The cover cap snaps fit on the pressure plates for aesthetic look.
+Here, cut-to-size glass is fixed on the grid work with pressure plates (the glass is held mechanically).
+The cover cap snaps fit on the pressure plates for an aesthetic look.

-In the above system, 90 percent of the work can be done at the site, explains Ar.
+In the above system, 90 per cent of the work can be done at the site, explains Ar.
 Gunasekaran.
 This means that a building has to be unoccupied during refurbishment.
 “Stick systems allow on-site adjustment, but the performance of the systems is dependent upon the quality of the installation, which often happens in uncontrolled conditions.
-In conclusion, stick systems are economical, however, slow to assemble, hence may not suit certain fast track projects.
-They are generally used for low rise structures, says Ar.
+In conclusion, stick systems are economical, however, slow to assemble and, hence may not suit certain fast-track projects.
+They are generally used for low-rise structures, says Ar.
 Bhole.
 Scaffolding from outside is required for this system.
 It is not aesthetically pleasing since the major quality of the work is done at the site.

-The semi-unitised system is a hybrid version of unitised system and stick system which could be mid-range in costing.
+The semi-unitised system is a hybrid version of the unitised system and stick system which could be mid-range in cost.
 The system involves horizontal breaks and is normally recommended for low and mid-rise structures.
-It is a combination of on-site stick type cladding and off-site prefabricated panels.
+It is a combination of on-site stick-type cladding and off-site prefabricated panels.
 Both are brought to the site, cut to size as per site measurements and assembled.

 Advantages Of Unitised Curtain Wall

-Erection of unitised panels does not require scaffolding and is much faster than the stick system.
-Panels are erected floor to floor by interlocking male and female mullions, whereas in the stick system, the aluminium grid is first installed, a post which glazing is done on site with pressure plates and caps.
+The erection of unitised panels does not require scaffolding and is much faster than the stick system.
+Panels are erected floor to floor by interlocking male and female mullions, whereas in the stick system, the aluminium grid is first installed, a post which glazing is done on-site with pressure plates and caps.